24billys/Adidas-US-Sales/README.md

  - In both 2020 and 2021, West region had most sales generated.
 State and City was New York in 2020 and switched to California and Charleston in 2021
  - In 2020 to 2021, Online shop sales has increased signicificatly.
 Maybe it dues to the covid breakout changed customers shopping method.

+#### Product Analysis
+ - Both Appeal abd Footware product sold in 2021 had increase over 3 times than 2020,the % of Footwear product has sightly higher than Appeal product
+ - IN 2020 total unit sold of women product is higher compared with men's product, however in 2021, men's product sold had a significatly increase and the total unit sold of men's product is higher than women's

+#### Profitability Analysis

 ## Conclusion